owainkenwayucl/miscell/README.md

 ## To come(!)

-* Support importing and re-writing "data" CSV sheets
+* Support re-writing of "data" CSV sheets
 * Robustness (there is currently little as this is a proof of concept)
 * Spreadsheet -> miscell code program